 Foot orthoses (also known as "orthotics") are custom foot supports.
 They’re designed to fit your feet more efficiently than over-the-counter (OTC) arch supports and address any biomechanical imbalances of your feet and legs.

-Orthotics can be helpful in various ways.
-They can, for example, help restore the ability to walk, run, and jump by reducing pain and swelling, and they can increase the stability of unstable joints and provide better arch support.
+Orthotics are helpful in various ways.
+They help restore your ability to walk, run, and jump by reducing pain and swelling, and they increase the stability of unstable joints and provide better arch support.
 They also ease problems in other parts of the body, such as the back and hips.
 Other benefits of orthotics include:

 - Improving the overall health of the foot and ankle